Growing opioid crisis adds to Puerto Rico’s problems

 Despite that, the U.S. territory never applied for a $7.8 million award from Congress to help get people into treatment.
 That money was instead divided up among U.S. states.

 “It’s ridiculous.
 There’s a lot of need for that money,” said Carmen Davila, a nurse who helps drug addicts in rural Puerto Rico.
-She worries the number of overdoses will increase, and she questioned the 612 overdoses reported last year by the government.
+She worries the number of overdoses will increase, and she questioned the 612 overdoses reported in 2017 by the government.
 “I’d say it’s three times that amount based on the testimonies of people we’ve helped, and that’s a conservative estimate.”

 Julissa Perez, spokeswoman for Puerto Rico’s Administration of Services for Mental Health and Addiction, said it was too difficult for the thinly staffed agency struggling with staffing cuts to apply for the new grant while also coordinating work under earlier grants and programs.